Sam-Freitas/LightSaver/readme.md

 Developed by Samuel Freitas with help from Raul Castro-Portugez

 The University of Arizona, Sutphin Lab Microbiology (MCB), Biomedical Engineering (BME)

+Please note: we are working on both a python and application version for ease of proliferation
 ```

 # Required matlab packages